 Memorial Day at Chalmette National Cemetery

-Each year, volunteers and staff prepare for the tribute and for Memorial Day by putting flags at each one of Chalmette National Cemetery's 15,000+ headstones.
-In recent years, volunteers and staff from The National WWII Museum in New Orleans have assisted with this project.
-For Memorial Day in 2013, more than 150 volunteers worked on the flag project.
+Each year, volunteers and park staff prepare for the tribute and for Memorial Day by putting flags at each one of Chalmette National cemetery's 15,000+ headstones.
+In recent years, volunteers and staff from The National WWII Museum have assisted with this project.
+For Memorial Day in 2014, more than 175 volunteers from the museum, branches of the armed services, schools, scout, and community groups, as well as individuals, worked on the flag project.
 Their efforts are a wonderful tribute to the men and women who gave so much for their country.

 As a young visitor to the cemetery said, "These aren't just headstones.
-Every one of them is a person, and that's why we should remember them."
+Every one of the headstones is a person, and that's why we should remember them."

-Chalmette National Cemetery is located at 8606 West St. Bernard Highway in Chalmette, just downriver from Chalmette Battlefield (click here for a map to the battlefield and national cemetery) and is open daily 9:00 a.m.-4:30 p.m.
+Chalmette National Cemetery is located at 8606 West St. Bernard Highway in Chalmette, just downriver from Chalmette Battlefield, site of the Battle of New Orleans in 1815 (click here for a map to the battlefield and national cemetery).
+The battlefield visitor center and battlefield and national cemetery entrance gates are open Tuesday-Saturday, Memorial Day, and Veterans Day 9:00 a.m.-4:00 p.m.
+The battlefield visitor center is closed on Sunday-Monday and on federal holidays other than Memorial Day and Veterans Day, but entrance gates to the battlefield and to the national cemetery are open 9:30 a.m.-3:30 p.m. on those days.
 For more information about the national cemetery, call 504-281-0510 or click here.

 Did You Know?